gowthamrajk/JSTL-Tutorials/README.md

 - Using JSTL SQL tags we can run database queries, we include these JSTL tags in JSP with below syntax:

 ### <%@ taglib uri="https://java.sun.com/jsp/jstl/sql" prefix="sql" %>

+## JSTL XML Tags:

+- JSTL XML tags are used to work with XML documents such as parsing XML, transforming XML data and XPath expressions evaluation.
+-Syntax to include JSTL XML tags in JSP page is:

+### <%@ taglib uri="https://java.sun.com/jsp/jstl/xml" prefix="x" %>